coder/docs/setup/updating.md

     coder coder/coder -f current-values.yml
     ```

-    The ingress may attach to a new public IP address so you may have to update
+    The ingress may attach to a new public IP address; if this happens, you must
-    the host and devurl IP addresses in your DNS provider.
+    update the host and Dev URL IP addresses in your DNS provider.